hareeshtj96/Admin-management/README.md

 - **Frontend**
   - React.js for UI components
-  - Chart.js for data visualization
+  - Recharts for data visualization
   - Tailwind CSS for styling

 - **Backend**